Early Spring- Générosité de Glace, Bounty of Ice (Outdated, Pending Review)

 Late Summer- Chasse au Cerf Blanc, the White Stag Hunt

-Success, should the hunters win: All Beastwise participants gain a Personal Victory.
+Success, should the hunters win: All Beastwise participants gain a Folkwise Achievement the Hunter who deals the “fatal blow” also earning a Personal Victory

-Success, should the Beasts elude the Hunters: +1 Bounty
+Success, should the Beasts elude the Hunters: +1 Bounty, All Beastwise participants gain a Folkwise Achievement and the Beast earns a Personal Victory.

 Failure: -1 Bounty